wechaty/getting-started/README.md

 ### 1. I can not login with my Wechat account

-WeChat account that registered after 2017 will not be able to login via Web API.
-Learn more at <https://github.com/Chatie/wechaty/issues/872>
+WeChat account registered after 2017 will not be able to login via Web API.
+Learn more about it at <https://github.com/Chatie/wechaty/issues/872>

-Solution: Wechaty support protocols other than Web API, such as pad.
+Solution: You can use Wechaty support protocols other than Web API, such as pad.
 Learn more at <https://github.com/Chatie/wechaty/issues/1296>

 ### 2. What is a `Puppet` in Wechaty

 The term [Puppet](https://github.com/Chatie/wechaty/wiki/Puppet) in Wechaty is an Abstract Class for implementing protocol plugins.
-The plugins are the component that helps Wechaty to control the Wechat(that's the reason we call it puppet).
+The plugins are the components that help Wechaty to control Wechat and that's the reason why we call it puppet.

-The plugins are named `PuppetXXX`, like [PuppetWeChat](https://github.com/Chatie/wechaty-puppet-wechat) is using the [google puppeteer](https://github.com/GoogleChrome/puppeteer) to control the [WeChat Web API](https://wx.qq.com) via a chrome browser, [PuppetPadchat](https://github.com/lijiarui/wechaty-puppet-padchat) is using the WebSocket protocol to connect with a Protocol Server for controlling the iPad Wechat program.
-More detail you could go [Puppet in wiki](https://github.com/Chatie/wechaty/wiki/Puppet).
+The plugins are named `PuppetXXX`, for example [PuppetWeChat](https://github.com/Chatie/wechaty-puppet-wechat) is using the [google puppeteer](https://github.com/GoogleChrome/puppeteer) to control the [WeChat Web API](https://wx.qq.com) via a chrome browser, [PuppetPadchat](https://github.com/lijiarui/wechaty-puppet-padchat) uses the WebSocket protocol to connect with a Protocol Server for controlling the iPad Wechat program.
+For more details you can go to [Puppet in wiki](https://github.com/Chatie/wechaty/wiki/Puppet).

 Learn more about Wechaty Puppet from our documentation at [Wechaty Puppet](https://wechaty.js.org/docs/specifications/puppet)